 [top]Different Uses for Benzodiazepines

 Benzodiazepines are typically prescribed for the treatment of anxiety, insomnia, seizures, muscle spasms, and alcohol withdrawal.
-Due to their usefulness as fast-acting anxiolytics and tranquilizers, benzodiazepines have found a place among recreational drug users to treat hallucinogen induced panic and anxiety (bad trips) and to assist in coming down from stimulants.
+Due to their usefulness as fast-acting anxiolytics and tranquilizers, benzodiazepines have found a place among recreational drug users for hallucinogen-induced panic and anxiety (bad trips) and to assist in coming down from stimulants.

 Benzodiazepines are used recreationally to induce relaxation.
 Benzodiazepines affect the body in a similar way as alcohol, therefore benzodiazepines are used to achieve a similar high.
 As sedative hypnotics, benzodiazepines have the potential for abuse and dependence.